 2. Security and legal notifications.
 It's important that we have a way to contact you if we've made a mistake or discover a mistake that needs to be addressed.
-This may include vulnerabilities as well as mandatory upgrades (such as when a significant change to the Let's Encrypt API is made).
+This may include vulnerabilities as well as mandatory upgrades (such as a significant and/or breaking change to an API or service is made).
 Making sure that our products work and are secure aligns with our values and contributes to our brand identity.

 3. Opt-in updates.
 Many of you want to know when we have significant feature updates or when we have something that we believe is really valuable to share.
 We've created an opt-in avenue for that.
 And you can always opt-out as well.

-We may use telemetry about operating system, browser, node version, code version, and other system-level information to better understand how we can serve our users (you) and proactively solve problems that we might not otherwise hear about.
+We may use telemetry about operating system, browser, platform (i.e. node, go, rust, python, ruby) version, code version, and other system-level information to better understand how we can serve our users (you) and proactively solve problems that we might not otherwise hear about.
 For example, if we see many page visits in a certain browser (or installs with a new version of node), but few successful registrations, we know that something is wrong.